rocco/node-base/README.md

 - extensive inline documentation trying to make clear whats going on
 - clean and simple structure with config, controllers, models and views
-- facebook and twitter authentication through everyauth
+- facebook and twitter authentication via passport
-- users are stored in mongodb
+- users are stored to mongodb
 - persistent sessions in mongodb (you're still logged in after server reboots)
 - express config examples for development and production modes
 - express access logger (just like regular web server logs)